 Frequently Asked Questions

-What is a personal alarm?
+What is the purpose of personal alarms?

-Most are activated by pulling a cord, strap, or chain attached to a metal or plastic pin.
-Alarm sounds as long as the pin is removed.
+Most personal alarm systems are activated by pulling a cord, strap, or chain attached to a metal or plastic pin.

 This is a great feature if you are attacked as you can pull the pin out and throw it to the ground.